27rohitb/27rohitb.github.io/python/advanced_stuff.md

 This is memory efficient way to implement a function or a forloop in a function.
 The keywords used are : **yield** and **next**:

+**NOTE**:

+* Generators can return ONLY 1 item, so they should be used in functions "generating" some kind of data, and NOT in function that are manipulating it.

 Taking example of function that computes the square of numbers in a given list.

 ```